iMarioSL/aws-mlops/article.md

 Let's recap what we have done.
 We trained a model, exported it, wrote a function that expects a request and passes it to the model to return a prediction.
-We zipped the model and function into a deployment package and we uploaded it to a Lambda function that has a Lambda URL enabled as well as all the Lambda Layers needed to load the model.
-In layman's terms, we have _productionized_ our model!
+We zipped the model and function into a deployment package and we uploaded it to a Lambda function that has a Lambda URL endpoint as well as all the Lambda Layers needed to load the model.

 Namely, the Lambda URL that we enabled when creating the function is an HTTP endpoint.
-We (or any application) can invoke the function by making calls to its URL.
+We (or any application) can invoke the function by making calls to this URL.
 In our business case, we want to allow the doctors to send information to the model and have it respond with a prediction.

-The doctors will do this by sending a POST request to the functions's endpoint.
+The doctors will do this by sending a POST request to the function's endpoint.
 The doctor's request must contain the features expected by the model in the request's `body`.